lavkushyadav50042-afk/student-expense-tracker/README.md

 ## Description
 A web app to help students track daily, weekly, and monthly expenses.
-Users can login, add expenses, and see charts for spending analysis and download their Record.
+Users can login, add expenses, and see charts for spending analysis .

 ## Features
 - Login with username/password